Binar-Group-3/Car-Rental-Customer-deprecated/README.md

-# Getting Started with Create React App
+# Binar Academy Platinum Challenge

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built by FER Student Wave-1

 ## Available Scripts